Gamer, drag queen and anime lover Rock M. Sakura is bringing RuPaul's Drag Race into the geek world

 "Her strength comes from her heart," says Bradford, a fixture on the San Francisco drag scene.
 "I felt like if I wanted to do drag, that was something I really wanted to embody and something I wanted to bring to the world."

-The first part of the RuPaul's Drag Race season 12 premiere aired Feb.
-28, on VH1, with the second set for March 6, and 13 new queens vying for $100,000 and the coveted title "America's next drag superstar."
+RuPaul's Drag Race season 12 premiered Feb.
+28, on VH1, with 13 new queens vying for $100,000 and the coveted title "America's next drag superstar."
 The Emmy-winning show sees queens compete in challenges that measure their costuming and makeup finesse, as well as their acting, dancing, singing, comedy skills and overall charisma and creative je ne sais quoi.
 Judges this go-round include some big names -- Jeff Goldblum, Alexandria Ocasio-Cortez (yes, the AOC), Nicki Minaj, Whoopi Goldberg and Chaka Khan.

 Since the show first aired in 2009, more than 135 queens from around the country and Puerto Rico have competed for the title.
 But Bradford, a gamer who's played Mario Kart and Tekken competitively and met a previous partner in a video game arcade, may well be the geekiest one yet to bring it to the runway, as the song by host RuPaul Charles goes.